 You also might want to report the issue to the Better Business Bureau and the National Highway Traffic Safety Administration.

 For help resolving your Lexus Lemon claim, call The Lemon Law Experts today.
-Our firm is based out of California, but we gladly accept clients in other states.
-Contact us today at 877-885-5366 for a free consultation.
+Contact us today at 877-885-5366 for a case consultation.